31-Year-Old Right Wing – New Jersey Devils

 Jordin Tootoo Contract Information:

-Tootoo will attend the Devils' training camp on a professional tryout basis, Rich Chere of the Newark Star-Ledger reports.
+Tootoo missed Wednesday's practice with a foot injury, Rich Chere of the Newark Star-Ledger reports.

 To instantly reveal our fantasy analysis of every player – including Jordin Tootoo – simply subscribe now.